-During the year ended 31 December 2016, an amount of RM1,553.70 was recorded as Shariah non-compliance (SNC) income.
-For the purpose of rectification, the stated amount will be channelled to the approved charitable bodies accordingly.
+During the year ended 31 December 2017, an amount of RM83,350.21 was recorded as Shariah noncompliance (SNC) income.
+For the purpose of rectification, the stated amount has been channelled to the approved charitable bodies accordingly.

 CAPITAL MANAGEMENT

 Key Capital Management Principles